Joseph-Lam/Mars-Colony-App/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Personal Learnings

+Making this app was a great first experience using angular and learning how to make forms that implements GET and POST HTTP requests.
+The learning experience was mostly from recognizing patterns in the code and making changes accordingly to suit the other pages.
+This helped me understand more about the basic Angular features such as ngForm, ngModel, etc. As the final result, the app can save a colonist's information as an object, save an alien encounter, fetch and post a record of alien encounters on a page, and a form to submit a new encounter report and add it onto the database